Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-If passed, Bill 11, the Health Statutes Amendment Act, 2025 (No. 2), would modernize practice rules for physicians, drug coverage and health cards while implementing administrative changes to meet the needs of Albertans.
+Health Statutes Amendment Act, 2025 (No. 2) modernizes practice rules for physicians, drug coverage and health cards while implementing administrative changes to meet the needs of Albertans.

-The amendments introduced in Bill 11, the Health Statutes Amendment Act, 2025 (No. 2), would reflect the government’s commitment to implementing a refocused health care system that recognizes the province’s evolving needs, empowers health care professionals, and supports improved health outcomes for Albertans.
+The amendments in the Health Statutes Amendment Act, 2025 (No. 2), reflect the government’s commitment to implement a refocused health care system that recognizes the province’s evolving needs, empowers health care professionals, and supports improved health outcomes for Albertans.

 Key changes

-Proposed amendments would bring changes to the Alberta Health Care Insurance Act, Health Insurance Premiums Act, Health Information Act, the Public Health Act, and the Provincial Health Agencies Act.
+The amendments bring changes to the Alberta Health Care Insurance Act, Health Insurance Premiums Act, Health Information Act, the Public Health Act, and the Provincial Health Agencies Act.

 Modernizing health cards

-Amendments to the Alberta Health Care Insurance Act, Health Insurance Premiums Act, and Health Information Act would include measures to confirm health cardholders continue to be eligible for Alberta health care insurance coverage and reduce health card misuse.
-Proposed amendments would include:
+Amendments to the Alberta Health Care Insurance Act, Health Insurance Premiums Act, and Health Information Act include measures to confirm health cardholders continue to be eligible for Alberta health care insurance coverage and reduce health card misuse.
+Amendments include:

 - a health card renewal process